 On December 17, 2024, the Irish Data Protection Commission (DPC) announced its final decisions on two investigations against Meta Platforms Ireland Limited.
 These investigations were initiated by the DPC on its own initiative after Meta reported a personal data breach in September 2018.
 The incident affected around 29 million Facebook accounts worldwide, including around 3 million accounts of users from the EU.
 Compromised personal data included full name, email address, phone number, location, workplace, date of birth, religion, gender, timeline posts, group memberships and even children's data.

-The data breach was caused by the exploitation of user tokens by unauthorized third parties on the Facebook platform.
-Meta and its parent company in the US remedied the incident shortly after it was discovered.
-Nevertheless, following an in-depth investigation, the DPC found several breaches of the General Data Protection Regulation (GDPR) and imposed fines totaling 251 million euros.
+The Data breach was caused by the exploitation of user tokens by unauthorized Third on the Facebook platform.
+Meta and its parent company in the USA rectified the incident shortly after it was discovered.
+Nevertheless, following an in-depth investigation, the DPC found several violations of the General Data Protection Regulation (GDPR) and imposed fines totaling 251 million euros.
 The infringements in detail:

 Orange SA: 50 million euros (France)

-The French data protection authority "Commission Nationale de l'Informatique et des Libertés" (CNIL) announced on December 10, 2024 that it had imposed a fine of 50 million euros on the leading French telecommunications provider Orange SA.
+The French data protection authority "Commission Nationale de l'Informatique et des Libertés" (CNIL) announced on December 10, 2024 that it had initiated proceedings against the leading French telecommunications provider Orange SA.
+Fine in the amount of 50 million euros.

 In its investigation, the CNIL found that Orange placed advertisements in users' inboxes that were visually almost indistinguishable from regular emails.
-According to Article L. 34-5 CPCE, the prior consent of the data subject is required for any form of electronic advertising.
-This practice was contrary to the case law of the European Court of Justice (ECJ), according to which any advertising that appears in a user's inbox is considered to be the use of emails for advertising purposes and is only permitted with the user's express consent.
-Although Orange discontinued this practice in November 2023 and has used more clearly labeled advertising since then, the CNIL classified the previous implementation as a serious infringement.
-The high number of users affected - more than 7.8 million - as well as the financial benefit Orange gained from the sale of advertising space were taken into account when assessing the fine.
+According to Article L. 34-5 of the CPCE, any form of electronic Advertising the previous Consent of the persons concerned.
+This practice was Contradiction the case law of the European Court of Justice (ECJ), according to which any Advertisingthat appears in a user's inbox is deemed to be the use of e-mails for advertising purposes and is only permitted with the express consent of the user.
+Consent of the user is permitted.
+Although Orange discontinued this practice in November 2023 and has since provided more clearly labeled Advertising the CNIL categorized the previous implementation as a serious violation of the Infringement a.
+The high number of users affected - more than 7.8 million - as well as the financial advantage Orange gained from the sale of advertising space were taken into account when calculating the fine.

-In addition to the fine of 50 million euros, the CNIL has also issued an order to stop the unauthorized reading of cookies within three months.
-A fine of 100,000 euros was imposed for each day of delay.
+In addition to the fine of 50 million euros, the CNIL has also issued an order to stop the unauthorized reading of Cookies within three months.
+A penalty payment of EUR 100,000 was set for each day of delay.

 Source: CNIL fines Orange SA.